-- The SENCO's job is to support the staff in planning for children with SEND.
-Helen Moulder the SENCO has a Post -Graduate Diploma in SENCO from Sheffield Hallam University. - The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEND.
+- The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEND.
 This includes whole school training on identifying needs and different intervention strategies.
 Training has included training one of our TAs as an ELSA (Emotional Literacy Support Assistant) enabling us to roll out a programme to support children with specific emotional needs.
 Medical training has included paediatric first aid and diabetes training.
 Training for quality Interventions in Literacy and Numeracy has included Read Write Inc and Success in Arithmetic.
-Other areas have included Safeguarding, Screening for Dyslexia, Autism Awareness, ICT interventions/apps, Well being Plans, Lego Therapy.
-The SENCO has attended training on Assessing Children with SEND, Making GRIP Applications and has sat on the EMG panel which processes EHCP applications.
-All staff have attended training on Attachment and Positive Mental Health.
-Individual teachers and support staff are pro- actively encouraged to attend training that is relevant to the needs of specific children in their care.
+Other areas have included Safeguarding, Screening for Dyslexia, Autism Awareness, ICT interventions/apps, Well-being Plans, Lego Therapy, Use of Social Stories. - The school has accessed significant training in becoming 'ACE' aware adverse childhood experiences. - All staff have attended training on Attachment and Positive Mental Health.
+Individual teachers and support staff are proactively encouraged to attend training that is relevant to the needs of specific children in their care.